liyonghuan/ratingbar/README.md

 Then I create this project.

 #Unsolved
-But,the property "automatic" can be effective.</br>
+But,the property "automatic" can't be effective.</br>
 GeyekRatingBar's method like RatingBar of Android, so you can easy to get started.

 #Thank